-I made four individual galettes, rather than one big one, but you could just as easily make a large galette and cut it into slices to serve.
+I made four individual feta & onion galettes, rather than one big one, but you could just as easily make a large galette and cut it into slices to serve.

-- 145g plain flour
+- 145 g plain flour (1 1/4 cups)

-- 2-3 tbsp cold water (or thereabouts)
+- 2-3 tbsp cold water or thereabouts

 - 2 tbsp olive oil

-- 2 tsp thyme
+- 2 tsp dried thyme

-- 0.25-0.5 tsp hot smoked paprika
+- 1/4 - 1/2 tsp hot smoked paprika

 - 4 tsp tomato puree

-- Wrap the butter in cling film and place in the freezer for at least an hour.
+Wrap the butter in cling film and place in the freezer for at least an hour.

-- Wrap the dough in cling film and refrigerate while you make the filling.
+Wrap the dough in cling film and refrigerate while you make the filling.

-- Peel and thinly slice the onions.
+Peel and thinly slice the onions.
 Heat the olive oil in a large skillet and cook the sliced onions, stirring occasionally, for around 15 minutes until caramelised and golden.

-- Heat the oven to 200C.
+Heat the oven to 200C.

-- Remove the dough from the fridge and cut into four pieces.
+Remove the dough from the fridge and cut into four pieces.
 Roll each one out of a floured surface to give a rough circle around 20cm across.

-- Spread 1 tsp of tomato puree on each pastry circle, leaving a 2-3cm border at the edge.
+Spread 1 tsp of tomato puree on each pastry circle, leaving a 2-3cm border at the edge.
 Spoon a quarter of the onion mixture onto each circle and spread over the tomato puree.
 Divide the feta cheese between the four pastry circles.

-- Fold up the pastry border to cover the edges of the filling - pleat and pinch to create a rough, rustic edge for the galettes.
+Fold up the pastry border to cover the edges of the filling - pleat and pinch to create a rough, rustic edge for the galettes.

-- Place on a baking sheet and bake at 200C for 20 minutes, until the pastry is golden and the cheese is just starting to brown at the edges.
+Place on a baking sheet and bake at 200C for 20 minutes, until the pastry is golden and the cheese is just starting to brown at the edges.

-- Cool for a moment or two, then serve.
+Cool for a moment or two, then serve.

 To be honest, it was hard to choose just ONE delicious vegetarian recipe to enter!